bitcoin-s/bitcoin-s/docs/getting-setup.md

 and then finally test that `Secp256k1Context.isEnabled()` as in Step 2.

+If you're looking to set up a DLC Oracle instead go to the [oracle server docs](oracle/oracle-server.md).

 ## Step 5: Setting Up A Bitcoin-S Server

 We are finally ready to start running some programs!
 Follow the [instructions here](applications/server.md#building-the-server) to build the server.
 Then, follow [these instructions](applications/cli.md) to setup the CLI.